tbrowder/GNU-FreeFont-OTF/README.md

 DESCRIPTION
 ===========

 **GNU::FreeFont-OTF** is a Raku package that provides easy handling of the set of GNU FreeFont OpenType fonts which descended from the classic Adobe Type 1 free fonts (shown in Table 2 below).
-Unlike the original Adobe fonts, these fonts also include thousands of Unicode characters that can be used with many languages.
+Unlike the original Adobe fonts, these fonts also include many hundreds of Unicode characters that can be used with many languages.
 The fonts are also among the few, freely-available fonts that have Type 1 kerning.

 See [GNU FreeFont](https://www.gnu.org/software/freefont/sources/) for much more information on the sources and Unicode coverage of the GNU FreeFonts collection.